Silybum marianum: Chemistry

-Use of milk thistle may cause stomach upset and produce allergic reactions in some people.

 Toxicity

 Milk thistle based supplements have been measured to have the highest mycotoxin concentrations of up to 37 mg/kg when compared to various plant-based dietary supplements.

+Use of milk thistle may cause stomach upset and produce allergic reactions in some people.
+Eyelid edema, ocular pruritus, dry eye, diplopia, and blurred vision are among the reported complications based on registered side effects in the WHO global database of adverse drug reactions.

 Animal toxicity

 Because of nitrate content, the plant has been found to be toxic to cattle and sheep.
 When potassium nitrate is eaten by ruminants, the bacteria in the animal's stomach breaks the chemical down, producing nitrite ions.
 Nitrite ions then combine with hemoglobin to produce methemoglobin, blocking the transport of oxygen.
 The result is a form of oxygen deprivation.

+Uses

+Although potentially allergenic, the leaves and stems can be gathered ahead of bloom, the spines removed, and boiled with salt.
+The roots are edible raw or roasted and the flower head can be cooked like globe artichoke.